-Table 26: National, provincial, district and municipality strategic alignment
+Table 26: National, Provincial, District and Municipality Strategic Alignment

 1.10.
-IDP AND BUDGET PROCESS
+IDP AND BUDGET PROCESS (AMENDED)

-According to Section 28 (1) of the Municipal Systems Act, 32 of 2000 a municipal Council must adopt a process set out in writing to guide the planning, drafting, adoption and review of its integrated development plan.
+According to Section 28 (1) of the MSA a municipal council must adopt a process set out in writing to guide the planning, drafting, adoption and review of its integrated development plan.
 The process plan outlines the programme to be followed and provides detail on the issues specified in the Act.
-The process plan and schedule for the IDP and budget were adopted by Council on 30 August 2016.
+The process plan and schedule for the IDP and budget were adopted by Council on 30 August 2018.